bubblegan/brocolli-co/README.md

 - I selected this UI library because it is more stable and lightweight compared to other UI libraries.
 - It also allows for rapid prototyping, which speeds up the development process.

-### React Hook Form
+### React Hook Form + Zod

-- I used this library to build the `<RequestInvitationForm>` taking advantage of its simplicity and efficiency in managing form state and validation.
+- I used these library to build the `<RequestInvitationForm>` taking advantage of its simplicity and efficiency in managing form state and validation.

-### Unit Testing
+### Unit Testing + E2E testing

 - I focused on writing tests for the `<RequestInvitationForm>` since it is the most frequently used feature by users.
 - Additionally, I wrote tests for the **validation schema** to ensure data constraints are consistently enforced.
+- Used Playwright to carry out e2e testing for user request submission.

 ## Development